rancher/docs/content/rancher/v2.x/en/opa-gatekeper/_index.md

 # Enabling OPA Gatekeeper in a Cluster

 In Rancher v2.5, the OPA Gatekeeper application was improved.
 The Rancher v2.4 feature can't be upgraded to the new version in Rancher v2.5.
-If you installed OPA Gatekeeper in Rancher v2.4, you will need to uninstall OPA Gatekeeper from the old UI, then reinstall it in Rancher v2.5.
+If you installed OPA Gatekeeper in Rancher v2.4, you will need to uninstall OPA Gatekeeper and its CRDs from the old UI, then reinstall it in Rancher v2.5.
+To uninstall the CRDs run the following command in the kubectl console `kubectl delete crd configs.config.gatekeeper.sh constrainttemplates.templates.gatekeeper.sh`
 {{% tabs %}}
 {{% tab "Rancher v2.5" %}}